TharHtwe/OldPhonePad/README.md

 <br />
 The solution consists of 3 projects.
 ## OldPhonePadTranslator
 A class library which take the input in old key pad format, validate it and transform to readable message.
+Please refer to **documentation.docx** for detail explanation.

 ## OldPhonePad
 A console app to view output of the result message using the translator.